 Cane Quest Pacific Northwest

-Cane Quest Pacific Northwest is a regional orientation and mobility event for students as young as 2-years-old through grade 12, organized and run by Richland School District.
-Cane Quest was developed by the Braille Institute of America and aims to empower and celebrate visually-impaired students while bringing the whole community together.
+Cane Quest Pacific Northwest is a regional orientation and mobility event for students who are blind or have low vision as young as 2-years-old through grade 12, organized and run by Richland School District.

 Frequently Asked Questions